gselander/pq-suites/draft-spm-lake-pqsuites.md

 A quantum-resistant signature algorithm, such as ML-DSA {{I-D.ietf-cose-dilithium}}, is a drop-in replacement for classical signature algorithms such as ECDSA.
 For post-quantum secure key exchange, a quantum-resistant Key Encapsulation Mechanism (KEM), such as ML-KEM {{I-D.ietf-jose-pqc-kem}}, can be applied directly to EDHOC, as is detailed in {{KEM}}.

 To enable post-quantum security in EDHOC it suffices to register new cipher suites using COSE registered algorithms, see {{suites-registry}}.
-Further post-quantum cipher suites may be added in the future.
+Additional post-quantum cipher suites may be specified.

 Methods 1–3 in {{RFC9528}} use a Diffie-Hellman/Non-Interactive Key Exchange (NIKE) based API for authentication.
 As of this writing, no standardized post-quantum algorithms for these methods exist.
 An alternative path to post-quantum EDHOC, not pursued in this document, would be to define new authentication methods based on Key Encapsulation Mechanisms (KEMs).